Spain to trial coronavirus tracing app on holiday island

 To guard further against intrusion, contacts between users will be stored on individual devices, rather than passing through a central server.

-Spain has worked with a standard developed by Apple and Alphabet Inc’s Google - whose systems run a combined 99% of the world’s smartphones - to log them securely.
+Spain has worked with a standard developed by Apple (AAPL.O) and Alphabet Inc’s Google (GOOGL.O) - whose systems run a combined 99% of the world’s smartphones - to log them securely.

 With some 12% of its economy stemming from tourism, Spain is keen for apps developed by different countries to be able to communicate smoothly with each other.